TrueLabCreations/http-reverse-proxy/README.md

   removeRoute (from: string | Partial<URL>,
     to?: string | ProxyUrl | (string | ProxyUrl)[]): HttpReverseProxy
 ```
 removeRoute() will remove one or more routes.
-If no targets are specified all of the targets will be removed.
-When the route has no more targets,it will be removed.
+If no targets are specified, all of the targets will be removed.
+When the route has no more targets, it will be removed.
 RemoveRoute will silently ignore requests to remove a route that does not exist.

 Both addRoute and removeRoute can be chained in standard `.` notation: